"I can't stop thinking about getting laid off"

 “Always be prepared for the worst.”

-For architect Rananjai Singh, losing his first job many years ago imparted valuable lessons that helped keep his business afloat during the pandemic.
+For architect Rananjai Singh, losing his first job many years ago imparted valuable lessons that helped keep his business afloat.

 Getting laid off when you’ve only just begun your career can be shattering.
 Singh wasn’t prepared financially or otherwise, and had to rely on his parents.
 But this experience led to him prepare for the unpredictable when founding his own design firm.
 “Instead of hiring architects or designers, the first two people I hired were a lawyer and an accountant.
 I wanted to understand the probable hurdles, and be prepared for them.”